ding2/ding2/docs/provider_integrations.md

 ### Library system requirements

-We refer to a system responsible for managing patrons, materials and material instances and the relationships between these as a library system.
+Here we refer to a system responsible for managing patrons, materials, individual items and the relationships between these as a library system.
 When used as a provider system it usually provides the following types:

 * User
 * Availability